diecatiamonteiro/diecatiamonteiro/README.md

 ## Soon-to-be front-end developer

-- Currently enrolled in a Web Development Bootcamp at [DCI](https://www.example.com](https://start.digitalcareerinstitute.org ).
+- Currently enrolled in a Web Development course at [DCI](https://www.example.com](https://start.digitalcareerinstitute.org ).
 - Focused on refining my skills in HTML, CSS, and JavaScript, and exploring frameworks like React.
 - UI/UX enthusiast with a keen eye for design and problem-solving.
 - Committed to crafting creative and impactful solutions.